 ¼ cup red onion, chopped fine

-1 cup of cherry tomatoes, halved
+1 cup of tomatoes, diced

-½ cup red or green peppers, sliced
+½ cup red or green peppers, chopped

 1 cup cucumber, diced

-¼ cup of feta cheese, cubed
+½ cup feta cheese, cubed or crumbled

 ¼ fresh parsley, chopped